-Headquartered in Aubervilliers, France, Veolia is one of the world's largest provider of environmental services, with revenues of €24.2 billion in the last 12 months to September 2017.
-It provides drinking water to 100 million people, wastewater treatment to 61 million people and waste management services to 40 million people.
-Veolia is listed on the Paris stock exchange with a market capitalisation of around €11.5 billion.
+Headquartered in Aubervilliers, France, Veolia is one of the world's largest provider of environmental services, with revenues of €25.1 billion in 2017.
+It provides drinking water to 96 million people, wastewater treatment to 62 million people and waste management services to 40 million people.
+Veolia is listed on the Paris stock exchange with a market capitalisation of around €11.6 billion.